jxy-s/herpaderping/README.md

 # Process Herpaderping
 ![][png.mimioogle]

-Process herpaderping is a method of obscuring the intentions of a process by modifying the content on disk after the image has been mapped.
+Process Herpaderping is a method of obscuring the intentions of a process by modifying the content on disk after the image has been mapped.
 This results in curious behavior by security products and the OS itself.